Year

 The fund, capital of which is provided solely by Dr. Simon, is administered by a Board of five

-Scholarship applicants are recruited by two agents resident in India; Mr. V.C.
-George for the
+Scholarship applicants are recruited by our agent resident in India; Mr. V.C.
+George.
+This agent

-applications, screen the students for eligibility by interviewing them and visiting their homes,
+solicits the applications, screens the students for eligibility by interviewing them and visiting their

-ensure that all required supporting documentation (photograph, official transcript of last three
+homes, ensures that all required supporting documentation (photograph, official transcript of last

-years’ marks, supporting letters from teacher, priest, doctor, and other responsible members of
+three years’ marks, supporting letters from teacher, priest, doctor, and other responsible members

-community, official statement of family income, autobiographical profile) is provided.
-They then
+of community, official statement of family income, autobiographical profile) is provided.
+He then

-forward all of this completed package to the fund’s headquarters in Vancouver, B.C., Canada.
+forwards all of this completed package to the Fund’s headquarters in Vancouver, B.C., Canada.

 When applications are received, they are evaluated and presented to the Board of Directors for